-Brisbane has officially won the bid to host the 2032 Olympic and Paralympic Games and a number of South Brisbane locations have already been announced.
+In 2021, Brisbane officially won the bid to host the 2032 Olympic and Paralympic Games and a number of South Brisbane locations have already been announced:

-EAST BRISBANE STATE SCHOOL (EBSS): EBSS is right next to the Gabba Stadium and will obviously be heavily impacted.
+- EAST BRISBANE STATE SCHOOL: EBSS is right next to the Gabba Stadium and will obviously be heavily impacted.
 The government is yet to release the final plans for the school, but visualisations show EBSS completely transformed.
-If you’re interested, you can check out the digital depiction here.
-The school community is keen to protect the school and ensure investment to its long-term future.
+You can check out the digital depiction here.

-RAYMOND PARK: Brisbane City Council and the State Government have confirmed plans for Raymond Park in Kangaroo Point to be the location of the warm-up facilities for athletics events held at the Gabba.
+- RAYMOND PARK: Brisbane City Council and the State Government have confirmed plans for Raymond Park in Kangaroo Point to be the location of the warm-up facilities for athletics events held at the Gabba.
 Notably, Olympics warm-up facilities for athletics usually consist of an eight-lane, 400m circuit warm up track and field – which would take up an area of around 17 000m2.
 Locals have raised concerns that to fit this infrastructure into Raymond park, it would require acquisition of homes and the removal of many established trees.
-Further, many locals are doubtful the park will be returned to the community – having just paid to build expensive athletics facilities, there would be resistance to tear it down after the games.

-WOOLLOONGABBA CROSS RIVER RAIL SITE: The government is yet to make clear what the Olympics will mean for the Woolloongabba Cross River Rail site.
+- WOOLLOONGABBA CROSS RIVER RAIL SITE: The government is yet to make clear what the Olympics will mean for the Woolloongabba Cross River Rail site.
 Announcements and visualisations have indicated it will become a ‘pedestrian plaza’ over Main Street, to connect the station with the stadium.
-In the lead up to the 2020 election, the Labor government committed to at least 50% green space at this site - I will be holding them to this promise and not accepting any downgrade to open space.
+In the lead up to the 2020 election, the Labor government also committed to at least 50% green space at this site.

 What I’ve been working on in Parliament: